-The final products were introduced to the public in a special exhibit which was held at the Peres Center for Peace in Jaffa
+The final products were introduced to the public at a special exhibit which was held at the Peres Center for Peace in Jaffa

-An another special project of the PCFF’s Women Group that made it possible for 12 Palestinian women from different locations in the West Bank to meet design students from Shenkar College and from the Royal College of Art in London.
+This unique project made it possible for 12 Palestinian women from different locations in the West Bank to meet design students from Shenkar College and from the Royal College of Art in London.

 The group later met again to complete the designs and prepare model prototypes.